Stockton and Darlington Railway: George Stephenson

 Stephenson advocated the use of steam locomotives on the line.
 Pease visited Killingworth in mid-1822 and the directors visited Hetton colliery railway, on which Stephenson had introduced steam locomotives.
-A new bill was presented, requesting Stephenson's deviations from the original route and the use of "loco-motives or moveable engines", and this received assent on 23 May 1823.
+A new bill was presented, requesting Stephenson's deviations from the original route and the use of "loco-motives or moveable engines", and this received royal assent on 23 May 1823 as the Stockton and Darlington Railway Act 1823 (4 Geo.
+4. c. xxxiii).
 The line included embankments up to 48 ft high, and Stephenson designed an iron truss bridge to cross the River Gaunless.
 The Skerne Bridge over the River Skerne was designed by the Durham architect Ignatius Bonomi.

 In 1823, Stephenson and Pease opened Robert Stephenson and Company, a locomotive works at Forth Street, Newcastle, from which the following year the S&DR ordered two steam locomotives and two stationary engines.
 On 16 September 1825, with the stationary engines in place, the first locomotive, Locomotion No. 1, left the works, and the following day it was advertised that the railway would open on 27 September 1825.